-- 9. A rider will be treated for the VAT purposes in the same away as the principal policy to which it is added.
-For example, a health insurance policy that has life insurance included with the policy as an additional benefit will be taxable as the principal policy (health insurance) is a taxable supply of insurance. - 10.
+- insurance included with the policy as an additional benefit will be taxable as the principal policy (health insurance) is a taxable supply of insurance. - 12.
 Different types of services may be supplied by an insurer simultaneously and invoiced together.
-The treatment of the different types of insurance will depend on whether the supplies are separate or subsidiary (see paragraphs 68 to 71).

-- 11. The guidelines adopt the definitions of certain key terms set out in the Insurance Act (Ch.
-347) and the Exchange Control Act (Ch.
-360). - 12. - 13.
+The treatment of the different types of insurance will depend on whether the supplies are separate or subsidiary (see paragraphs 68 to 71). - 13.
+The guidelines adopt the definitions of certain key terms set out in the Insurance Act (Ch.347) and the Exchange Control Act (Ch.360). - 14.
 For the purposes of these guidelines - - "agent" has the meaning given to it in Section 2 of the Insurance Act (Ch.
 347); - "broker" has the meaning given to it in Section 2 of the Insurance Act (Ch.
 347); - "exempt insurance" means a supply of insurance services that is exempt; - "insurance intermediary" has the meaning given to it in Section 2 of the Insurance Act (Ch.
 347); - "insurer" means an insurance company permitted under the Insurance Act (Ch.
-347) to provide insurance services, and registered, or required to be registered, under the VAT Act; - "insured" means a person holding a policy of insurance issued by an insurer; - "ITD" means an input tax (VAT) deduction for the purposes of the VAT Act; - "non-resident" means a person who is not resident in The Bahamas for the purposes of the Exchange Control Regulations made under the Exchange Control Act (Ch.360); - "property" means land and buildings, moveable property, sea-going vessels and aircrafts; - "resident" means a person who is resident in The Bahamas for the purposes of the Exchange Control Regulations made under the Exchange Control Act (Ch.360); - "salesperson" has the meaning given to it in Section 2 of the Insurance Act (Ch.
-347);
+347) to provide insurance services, and registered, or required to be registered, under the VAT Act; - "insured" means a person holding a policy of insurance issued by an insurer; - "ITD" means an input tax (VAT) deduction for the purposes of the VAT Act;

-- "tax fraction" has the meaning given to it in the VAT Act; - "taxable insurance" means a supply of insurances services that is taxable; - "transition period" period means from January 1st, 2015 to June 30th, 2015; - "transition claim period" means from July 1st, 2015 to June 30th, 2016; - "VAT Regulations" mean the regulations made by the Minister under the VAT Act; - "VAT Rules" mean the rules made by the Comptroller under the VAT Act.

-A term not defined in these guidelines has the meaning given to it in the VAT Act, the VAT Regulations or the VAT Rules.
+- "non-resident" means a person who is not resident in The Bahamas for the purposes of the Exchange Control Regulations made under the Exchange Control Act (Ch.360); - "property" means land and buildings, moveable property, sea-going vessels and aircrafts; - "resident" means a person who is resident in The Bahamas for the purposes of the Exchange Control Regulations made under the Exchange Control Act (Ch.360); - "salesperson" has the meaning given to it in Section 2 of the Insurance Act (Ch.
+347); - "tax fraction" has the meaning given to it in the VAT Act; - "taxable insurance" means a supply of insurances services that is taxable; - "transition period" period means from January 1, 2015 to June 30, 2015; - "transition claim period" means from July 1, 2015 to June 30, 2016; - "VAT Regulations" mean the regulations made by the Minister under the VAT Act; - "VAT Rules" mean the rules made by the Comptroller under the VAT Act. - 15.
+Any term not defined in these guidelines has the meaning given to it in the VAT Act as amended, the VAT Regulations or the VAT Rules.